ru-corporate/data-rosstat-boo-2013/DEV.md

 - requirement.txt to allow replicate code
 - in line.py: new dequote()
 - subset for testing, year = 1000
+- new columns for cash_out and form balances

 Todo
 ----